+COMMUNITY FINANCIAL SUPPORT

-COMMUNITY FINANCIAL SUPPORT FOR FORMER YOUTH IN CARE STUDENTS
+COMMUNITY FINANCIAL SUPPORT

+FOR FORMER YOUTH IN CARE STUDENTS

 All financial supports have different deadlines & eligibility criteria.
 Some deadlines may have already passed however, they are also offered every year.
 So mark your calendars for next year!

-Federation of B.C.
-Youth in Care Networks' Dream Fund - For youth who are current/formerly in care, minimum of 12 months in government care - Ages 14-24 years old
+- For youth who are current/formerly in care, minimum of 12 months in government care - Ages 14-24 years old

 What's available?
-Up to \$1,500 per semester, 3X a year (October, March, July)
+Up to \$2,500 per semester, 3X a year (October, March, July)

 Federation of Community Social Services of B.C.
-Youth Education Bursary - For youth who are current/formerly in B.C. care who plan to purse a career in the field of Human and Social Services - Age 30 years old or younger in the year of the application
+Youth Education Bursary - For youth who are current/formerly in B.C. care who plan to purse a career in the field of Human Services - Ages 30 years old or younger in the year of the application

 What's available?

-Up to \$2,000 per academic year

-The HSBC Bank Canada National Transformation Project - For youth who are current/formerly in B.C. care - Currently or previously on a Youth Agreement (YA) or on Agreements with Young Adults (AYA) - Up to 25 years old (29 years old in exceptional circumstances)
+Up to \$2,000 per academic year 中山山 THE FEDERATION The HSBC Bank Canada National Transformation Project - For youth who are current/formerly in B.C. care - Currently or previously on a Youth Agreement (YA) or on Agreements with Young Adults (AYA) - Up to 25 years old (29 years old in exceptional circumstances)

 What's available?
 Up to \$5,000 per academic year